-The CCP staff includes Abigail Stempson, Director and former bureau chief of the Consumer Protection Division and assistant attorney general in the Nebraska Attorney General’s Office, Todd Leatherman, Program Counsel and former executive director of the Kentucky Attorney General’s Office of Consumer Protection, and Grace Garver, Program Specialist.
+The CCP staff includes Abigail Stempson, Director and former bureau chief of the Consumer Protection Division and assistant attorney general in the Nebraska Attorney General’s Office, Todd Leatherman, Program Counsel and former executive director of the Kentucky Attorney General’s Office of Consumer Protection, and Grace Garver, Senior Program Coordinator.

 Photos Courtesy Shutterstock